mcyhx/auto_encoder_for_feature_engineering/README.md

-This is autoencoder of feature engineering for Chinese book classification with pytorch.
+This is autoencoder of feature engineering for Chinese book classification with Pytorch.

-Check how to build a vocabuary for your nlp process pipiline using pytorch from here:
+Check how to build a vocabulary for your nlp process pipiline using pytorch from here:

 https://github.com/HIT-SCIR/plm-nlp-code/blob/main/chp4/vocab.py